What this portfolio covers

 - Tesla is scaling unsupervised FSD, and competitors need differentiated IP

-- End-to-end neural network navigation is replacing modular pipelines
+- End-to-end neural network navigation is replacing modular pipelines, and this portfolio explicitly covers end-to-end deep learning (Claim 13 of US 12,530,030)

 - NHTSA and international regulators are tightening autonomous safety requirements